plourenco/website-blog/README.md

 ## Why open source?

 I find value in showcasing how I built my personal website and accept contributions from others.
-I also believe each one's brand is identified by their unique fingerprint, not something that can be easily reproduced.

-I found inspiration among many other personal websites, I hope you can find one here too.
+I also found inspiration amongst many other personal websites, I hope you can find one here too.
 However, I also spent many hours and iterations trying to find something I identified myself with.
-For that reason, if you decide to use part of this content, please keep its **attribution** back to [plourenco.com](https://plourenco.com).
+For that reason, if you decide to use part of this content, please keep an **attribution** mention back to [plourenco.com](https://plourenco.com).

 ## 👨‍💻 Instalation